 Filtering and file format conversion (9:15)

-fhir filteris a way to take only a few specific resources from you FHIR project, based on the powerful Firely Query Language.
+fhir filteris a way to take only a few specific resources from your FHIR project, based on the powerful Firely Query Language.

 - Taking these resources of interest, you can save them to XML or JSON with

 fhir save.
-This also allows you to quickly convert a bunch of XML files to JSON and back.
+In addition, this allows you to quickly convert a bunch of XML files to JSON and back.

 ValueSet expansion (and saving back to Simplifier.net) (11:27)